Alxelio/Counter_Flutter/README.md

 We can install some plugins like Commands Palette: with VSCODE opened, on the View tab, Command Palette (Ctrl + Shift + P) => Install on the search tab => Extensions: Install Extensions => on the left we should research for Flutter => click on Flutter => click on Installing => Command Palette (Ctrl + Shift + P) => type doctor => select this option => probably something went wrong with environment variables => or everything went right

+---

+---

+To get an Emulator
+press the button Device Manager on right top of the screen.
+Select the option Create Virtual Device, and then choose Phone on left top tab.
+After that, choose one that contains Play Store like Nexus 5x, so press the button Next.
+About the Android Version, it is a good idea to choose the latest one.
+So We can let the Portrait option and then press the Finish button.
+Press twice on it to execute it right away.
+Inside the Menu => Settings => Emulator Always on Top

+In the physical device (smartphone) We can test our application doing the next steps: researching for USB Depuration / Debugging and then activate it.
+We can get through Developer Options => USB Debugging.

+For Dart Language, We can practice or develop our codes by https://dartpad.dev/?

 save location: /home/alunime/AndroidStudioProjects/Counter_Flutter
 flutter SDK path: /home/alunime/snap/flutter/common/flutter git add README.md